 Applicants with no previous college experience must have a high school diploma or GED to be accepted into the program.
 Transfer students need a minimum 2.7 GPA.

-Pennsylvania State University is regionally accredited by the Middle States Association of Colleges and Schools.
+Pennsylvania State University – World Campus is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
 The bachelor of science in software engineering program is separately accredited by the Engineering Commission of the Accreditation Board for Engineering and Technology (ABET).

 2. Washington State University – Everett